unixbhaskar/Linux_Infrastructure_Management/solution_delivery/README.md

 Alternatively , check for sites specific log in specific domain dir log.

-Resolving: High Apache/Httpd Memory Usage
+**Resolving: High Apache/Httpd Memory Usage**

 Apache can be a big memory user.
 Apache runs a number of 'servers' and shares incoming requests among them.
 The memory used by each server grows, especially when the web page being returned by that server includes PHP or Perl that needs to load in new libraries.It is common for each server process to use as much as 10% of a server's memory.
 To reduce the number of servers, you can edit your httpd.conf file.There are three settings to tweak: StartServers, MinSpareServers, and MaxSpareServers.Each can be reduced to a value of 1 or 2 and your server will still respond promptly, even on quite busy sites.
 Some distros have multiple versions of these settings depending on which process model Apache is using.In this case, the 'prefork' values are the ones that would need to change.
 To get a rough idea of how to set the MaxClients directive, it is best to find out how much memory the largest apache thread is using.
 Then stop apache, check the free memory and divide that amount by the size of the apache thread found earlier.
 The result will be a rough guideline that can be used to further tune (up/down) the MaxClients directive

 Setting “MaxRequestPerChild”  to a non-zero limit will solve some memory leakage problem; but that has to be supplied judiciously.

-Say, What is MPM the server is running and how will serve the content will dictate the term for setting parameters in main config file.
+Say, What the MPM the server is running and how will serve the content will dictate the term for setting parameters in main config file.

 How to find ALL the virtual host in shared box: